 Software Patentability Issues

 Unlike tangible hardware components, software’s intangibility makes it a challenging domain for patenting.
-The shifting grounds of software patent laws, especially in jurisdictions like the U.S. with the Alice decision, makes it crucial for startups to articulate the concrete, specific, and innovative aspects of their software-based data privacy and security solutions.
+The shifting grounds of software patent laws, especially in jurisdictions like the U.S. with the Alice decision, make it crucial for startups to articulate the concrete, specific, and innovative aspects of their software-based data privacy and security solutions.

 Hardware-Embedded Security Solutions